BZoennchen/supercollider-book/chapters/supercollider/synths/3-busses.md

 3. a reverb effect.

 The reverb effect should process the signal in the last stage.
-Therefore we have to positioning it at the tail.
+Therefore we have to position it at the tail.
 The impulse should be at the head, and the saw wave should be in between.
-At this point it is not necissary that you fully understand these [SynthDefs](https://doc.sccode.org/Classes/SynthDef.html).
+At this point it is not necessary that you fully understand these [SynthDefs](https://doc.sccode.org/Classes/SynthDef.html).
 When ever ``\impuse`` outputs an impulse, i.e., trigger, [TExpRand](https://doc.sccode.org/Classes/TExpRand.html) spits out a value between 40 and 100.
 It is a so called [demand unit generator](sec-demand-ugens).
 I use [Dust](https://doc.sccode.org/Classes/Dust.html) as a random impulse.